Characterization Of Deferred Compensation Allocation Of Stock Options

-Stock options, restricted stock, stock appreciation rights (SARs), phantom stock, and restricted stock units (RSUs) may be granted to employees as a part of a compensation package.
-Generally, these type of assets have a risk of forfeiture and are not taxable until they vest.
+Stock options, restricted stock, stock appreciation rights (SARs), phantom stock and restricted stock units (RSUs) may be granted to employees as a part of a compensation package.
+Generally, these types of assets have a risk of forfeiture.

-There are three basic formulas (Nelson, Hug and Harrison) used to allocate options between separate property and community property.
+There are three basic formulas (IRMO Nelson, IRMO Hug and IRMO Harrison) used to allocate options between separate property and community property.
 Generally, the community’s percentage interest in stock options that vest after the date of separation decreases as each year lapses.

 Divorce courts look to a number of factors in determining which formula to use:

-- was the stock option granted to attract and retain the employee
+- Were the stock options granted to attract and retain the employee?

-- was the stock option granted for past service
+- Were the stock options granted for past service?

-- was the stock option granted to offset under-compensation
+- Were the stock options granted to offset under-compensation?

 - Are the stock options designed as “golden handshakes” to retain the employee?